Abdulrahman-Shabaka/PayrollSystem/README.md

 - **Employee Management**:
   - Manage comprehensive employee records, including personal information, hire dates, roles, and contact details.

-- **Attendance Tracking**:
-  - A script named `Fill_attendance_records` is available to generate attendance records for employees starting from their hire date, ensuring no duplication of entries.

 - **Department Management**:
   - Organize employees into various departments for enhanced management and reporting, facilitating targeted oversight and resource allocation.